equinor/eit-robotic-avatar-two/README.md

 # EIT Robotic Avatar Rebirth

-Robotic Avatar is study to see if we can use the human mind as part of robotic control.
+Robotic Avatar is a study to see if we can use the human mind as part of a robotic control system via VR.
-Use VR tech on a human operator so that we can naturally control a remote robot as if it was his own body.
+The goal is to give a human operator a natural control of a remote robot as if it was his own body.

 ## Main features and goals
-* Use web technologies to allow pear to pere connection between robots and robot and user.
-We use web technologies because it work everywhere.
+* Use web technologies to allow peer to peer connection between robots and robot and user.
+We use web technologies because it works everywhere.
 (Not Implemented)
-* Allow for the remote installation to robots.
-As the robots may be somewhat remote.
+* Allow for remote installation of robots, as the robots may be somewhat remote.
 (Not Implemented)
-* Create connections between sensors and VR equipment.
-Over the internet.
+* Create connections between sensors and VR equipment over the internet.
 (Not Implemented)

 ## Quick Start (Not Implemented)

-1. Run `docker compose up` in the project root.
-To start everything.
+1. To start everything then run `docker compose up` in the project root.
-2. For the web ui open: `https://127.0.0.1:8080/`.
+2. For the web ui open: `https://127.0.0.1:8080/`
    * You may need to accept a self singed certificate.
 3. There should be a virtual robot you can play with ready to go.